-Consider also: who could have seen your injuries, if you have written anything in your diary, if there are earlier injuries documented through photographs, etc. This may be important evidence.
+Consider also: who could have seen your injuries, if you have written anything in your diary, if there are earlier injuries documented through photographs, et cetera.
+This may be important evidence.
 The police can also provide you with further information.

 Support in the legal process